-At the end of 2018 more than half of the Members of the Board of Directors were aged 60 or under.
-The proportion of female representatives is today at 25% against 0% six years ago.
-The Board composition shows a balanced mix of experience with, for example, five Members having aerospace industry skills, eight having geopolitical or economics skills, five having information or data management skills and five having manufacturing and production skills.
-More details about the diversity of the Members of the Board of Directors are available in the table shown on page 20 (Airbus SE Board of Directors until AGM 2019).
+At the end of 2017 half of the Members of the Board of Directors were under the age of 60.
+The proportion of female representation is today at 25% against 0% five years ago.
+The Board composition shows a balanced mix of experience with, for example, four Members having Defence industry skills, six having geopolitical or economics skills or four having information or data management skills.
+More details as to the diversity of the Board of Directors Members are available in the table shown below.

-The Board of Directors is required to take into account, in the resolutions proposed in respect of the nomination of Directors presented to the shareholders' meeting, the undertakings of the Company to the French State, pursuant to the amendment to the French State Security Agreement, and to the German State, pursuant to the German State Security Agreement, in each case as described more fully above.
-In practice, this means that at all times the Board of Directors needs to have: (i) two Directors who should also be French Defence Outside Directors (as defined above) of the French Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the French State and (ii) two Directors who should also be German Defence Outside Directors (as defined above) of the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German State.
+The Board of Directors is required to take into account, in the resolutions proposed in respect of the nomination of Directors presented to the shareholders' meeting, the undertakings of the Company to the French State pursuant to the amendment to the French State Security Agreement and to the German State pursuant to the German State Security Agreement, in each case as described more fully above.
+In practice, this means that (i) 2 of the Directors submitted to the shareholders for appointment should also be French Defence Outside Directors (as defined above) of the French Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the French State and (ii) 2 of the Directors submitted to the shareholders for appointment should also be German Defence Outside Directors (as defined above) of the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German State.

 The RNGC endeavours to avoid a complete replacement of outgoing Directors by new candidates and draws up an appointment and reappointment schedule for the Directors after consultation with the Chairman and the CEO.
-In drawing up such a schedule, the RNGC considers the continuity of company-specific knowledge and experience within the Board of Directors, also taking into account that a Director should at the time of his/her appointment or re-appointment not be older than 75 years and ensuring that at least one third of Directors' positions are either renewed or replaced every year for a term of three years.
+In drawing up such schedule, the RNGC considers the continuity of company-specific knowledge and experience within the Board while it takes into account that a Director should at the time of his appointment or reappointment not be older than 75 years and ensuring that at least one third of Directors' positions are either renewed or replaced every year for a term of three years.
 This is to avoid large block replacements of Directors at one single AGM, with the corresponding loss of experience and integration challenges, provided that exceptions to these rules may be agreed by the Board if specific circumstances provide an appropriate justification for such exceptions.